Beethoven Variations: Poems on a Life

 BEETHOVEN VARIATIONS is a personal voyage through the life and legend of one of our greatest composers, retraces his steps through Europe, tracing his private thoughts through letters, diaries, and the conversation books he used as he went deaf.
 Beethoven as a battered four-year-old weeping at the clavier; the young pianist, agonised by encroaching deafness; the passionate heartbroken lover, the clumsy eccentric making coffee with exactly sixty beans, the isolated artist who ends even his most harrowing works on a note of hope.

-Padel’s quest for Beethoven takes her into the heart of Europe and back to her own musical childhood.
-Her great-grandfather studied in Leipzig with Moscheles, a pupil of Beethoven, and became a concert pianist before migrating to Britain.
-Her parents met through making music, and Ruth grew up playing viola, Beethoven’s instrument as a child.
-This book grew from her five year poetry-and-music collaboration with the Endellion String Quartet, beginning with a Beethoven concert (read a review of that concert here).
-The book is a string-player’s intimate response to Beethoven's music as well as his life - and a lyrical exploration of the power of music and myth-making in all our lives.
+Padel’s quest for Beethoven takes her to the heart of Europe and back to her own musical childhood.
+Her great-grandfather studied in Leipzig with Moscheles, a pupil of Beethoven, became a concert pianist, and migrated to Britain.
+Her parents met making music and Ruth grew up playing viola, Beethoven’s instrument as a child.
+This book grew from her collaboration with the Endellion String Quartet: an intimate response to Beethoven's music, a lyrical exploration of the power of music in all our lives.